mjgasior/cracker-app/README.md

 # cracker-app

-_"Crack the history of Krakow with the Cracker app!"_
+_"Crack Kraków with the Cracker!"_

 Big thanks to :octocat: [thomsa](https://github.com/thomsa) and :octocat: [barlima](https://github.com/barlima) for time and advice. :clap: